djalbat/occam-open-cli/README.md

 ## Introduction

-The `open` command line tool will provide similar functionality to [npm](https://www.npmjs.com/), but for [Occam](http://djalbat.com/occam) packages.
+The `open` command line tool provides similar functionality to [npm](https://www.npmjs.com/), but for [Occam](http://djalbat.com/occam) packages.

-A package would likely be defined P=(V,Z,H) where V is the version, Z is a zip or some such file containing the files and H≡H(Z) is the hash of Z.
+A package is defined as P=(V,Z) where V is the version and Z is a zip or some such file containing the files.

 ## Installation

-The tool would be installed globally via npm:
+The tool is installed globally via npm:

-    npm install -g occam-open-cli
+    npm install --global occam-open-cli

 ## Usage

-This would be slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project rather than from within the project directory itself.
-In could reside in a `~/Mathematics/` directory, for example, with all of the projects being contained in sub-directories.
-It would likely create its own hidden `.packages` and `.cache` directories.
-It would otherwise leave the contents of the directory in which it resides alone, aside from creating and updating its `.openrc` file.
-This would include configuration as well as an access token when the user is logged in.
+This is slightly different from npm in that `open` is executed from the parent directory of any project rather than from within the project directory itself.
+It could reside in a `~/Mathematics/` directory, for example, with all of the projects being contained in sub-directories.
+It creates and updates its own hidden `.openrc` file, which it uses to store an access token when the user is logged in.

 ## Versioning

-Versioning would be taken out of the user's hands in order to avoid problems.
-Version numbers would be bumped whenever packages are published, according to the following rules:
+Versioning is taken out of the user's hands in order to avoid problems.
+Version numbers would be bumped whenever packages are published, ideally according to the following rules:

 * Let P be a package, namely a project that is published or about to be published.
 Packages are published incrementally, thus P<sub>0</sub>,P<sub>1</sub>,...P<sub>n</sub>.